 Review of: J. Prentis, P., Pavasovic, A., & S Norton, R. (2018).
 Sea Anemones: Quiet Achievers in the Field of Peptide Toxins.
 Toxins, 10(1), 36.
 DOI:10.3390/toxins10010036

-If you search the VenomZone website and look under the cnidarian section, you will notice most of these toxins are derived from sea anemones (Class Anthozoa, order Actiniaria).
+If you search the VenomZone website under the cnidarian section, you will find that most cnidarian toxins are derived from sea anemones (Class Anthozoa, order Actiniaria).
 My first literature review is a paper about these “quiet achievers,” and the contribution their venoms have made to the study of peptides and proteins thanks to the advances in ‘omics technologies (transcriptomics, genomics, proteomics).
 All of this despite being less well studied compared to snakes, scorpions, and cone snails in the search for venom-derived drugs.

 Specifically, this paper emphasizes the therapeutic potential of sea anemones by the presence of ShK.
 ShK is a peptide derivative from Stichodactyla helianthus that blocks potassium channels.
 Currently a peptide derivative, ShK-186, also known as Dalazatide, is in Phase II clinical trials for autoimmune treatments.
 There have been many additional sea anemone derived peptides explored for medical use: sodium channel toxins, probes on voltage gated-sodium channels, sodium channel blockers and channel mediators.
 You may notice that all of these toxins are involved in the manipulation of channels within the body.
 This is because sea anemone venoms are rich in neurotoxins, which target nervous system channels.
 These kinds of toxins would be ideal for treating pain and modulating anti-cancer neural networks.
 However, many of these listed potential therapeutics lack the high specificity needed in a new drug.
 Continued research to determine novel peptide scaffolds, or means in which to form these peptides, is critical in finding new therapeutic options.
 And for clarities sake, it is possible to synthesize these proteins in the lab and test new scaffold artificially, but it is extremely expensive, the yield is poor, and often these artificial drugs do not work as well as natural products.
 In fact, it is likely almost half of current drugs on the market are derived from natural products, or chemicals found in nature.
 Why not let evolution do some of the work for us?